drkamarul/multivar_data_analysis/README.md

 [![Build Status](https://travis-ci.com/rstudio/bookdown-demo.svg?branch=master)](https://travis-ci.com/rstudio/bookdown-demo)

 This is the *web* version of our book.
 We build this book using bookdown package in RStudio.
+It is accesible here https://bookdown.org/drki_musa/multivariable_analysis/

+We appreciate the people at RStudio for providing the bookdown platform and the bookdown package.
+Both have helped us a lot in writing this book.

 More about bookdown here: